-In terms of success, iTunes alone recorded it 50 millionth podcast stream earlier this year.
+In terms of success, iTunes alone recorded its 50 millionth podcast stream in 2018.
 Podcasts average an 80% complete listen rate (80% of people that start a podcast finish or almost finish it), according to the 2018 Infinite Dial report.
-Also, the Interactive Advertising Bureau stated that in 2017, the U.S. podcasting industry reached $314 million in revenue, an 86% increase over the $ 169 million in 2016.
+Also, the Interactive Advertising Bureau stated that in 2017, the U.S. podcasting industry reached $314 million in revenue, an 86% increase over the $169 million in 2016.

-Now, what does this have to do with print publications, like magazines?
+What does this have to do with print?

 Magazines and timely print publications crank out more content than any other publishers.
 This means on top of the constant flow of new stories, there are ever-growing archives.

 Archives are full of great content that should be leveraged, but taking dated content and making it relevant again is not a simple task.
 Many opt for the “throw it up on social media” plan or add a boilerplate to every new story that links to the archives.
 These do make your archives easier to discover, but they don’t make your archives more relevant.

 A more successful solution is to switch up the format of the content.
 This is where podcasts can come in.
 Look through your archives for stories that follow a theme, and curate a podcast series of your old stories.
 With a few minor adjustments and improvements to the content, it is easy to turn an existing editorial piece into a podcast story.
 Reaching out to the original sources for quotes or soundbites is great too.

 These podcasts are entirely new content, and will reach both your existing audience and brand new audiences.
 They can also help increase your site traffic in two ways:

 - Publish the podcast on the front page.

 - Publish each podcast story on the web pages of the original story.